RAP Home > Sponsor & Adviser Information > Current Sponsor & Adviser Information and Forms > Criteria for Nominating Research Advisers

 A prospective Adviser should recognize that an Associate's later career will be profoundly affected by his or her publication record in the open literature and should also have a personal commitment to the development of the Associate who chooses to work with him or her.
 An Adviser should have enough experience and stature at the laboratory to be able to assist the Associate in acclimating to the laboratory environment, locating work space, purchasing and/or assembling equipment, securing technical shop support, and obtaining access to library and computer resources.

 At times, an Adviser may be called on to help or advise with personal issues such as finding suitable housing, establishing bank accounts, choosing medical and dental providers, establishing credit, or registering automobiles.

 A nominee should have a minimum of five years’ research experience beyond the doctoral degree.
 This experience may be in a government laboratory, in private industry, or at a university, providing research was an integral part of a faculty appointment.
-Candidates will be considered with a combination of a Masters degree in a field of science or engineering and 15 years of relevant work and research experience.

 A nominee should have published a reasonable number of research papers within the past five years in appropriate refereed journals.
 A nominee’s publication record should demonstrate, without question, recognition at the national or international level.
 In-house technical reports are not regarded as sufficient evidence of external peer acceptance of research productivity.